pratikisc/ISCSalesOps/SFDC Case Bookings/005 FINAL -- Add split data.md

                     WHERE
                       -- Remember to check this same list in the WITH ( CaseList ) table in `003 a Final Case Numbers.md`.
 This is the inverse of Case List.
                         (
-                            type not in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree') and finance_sub_status__c = 'Booked' and
+                            type not in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree', 'Term Extension') and finance_sub_status__c = 'Booked' and
                             casenumber is not null
                         )
                         or
                         (
-                              type in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree') and finance_sub_status__c = 'Booked' and
+                              type in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree', 'Term Extension') and finance_sub_status__c = 'Booked' and
                               id_h is null and
                               casenumber is not null